Web Update Wizard - FAQ

 Top

-Q: Can I use the Web Update Wizard for more than one program?
+Q: Can I use the Software Update Wizard for more than one program?

 Yes.
 But please note that the single app version gives you license to use the updater for one application title only.
 The site licence version lets you use it for any number of applications produced by your company.